 Patching cracks requires a bit of work, but handling this type of issue early can mean less work later.
 Smaller cracks make for a pretty easy DIY job.
 You can start a crack repair on an asphalt driveway by dislodging loose sections with a small screwdriver and blowing out the crack with an air compressor or a garden hose or pressure washer to make sure the filler will fully adhere to the sides.

-If you are using water, be sure to let everything dry completely so it doesn't get trapped under the asphalt.
+If you are using water, be sure to let everything dry completely so water doesn't get trapped under the asphalt.
 Select an emulsion-based or similar crack-repair product made for asphalt.
 Some products pour in, and others are more like tubes of caulk.
 Add the repair material until it's level with the pavement and then let it dry completely.

 Larger cracks often require a bit more labor to fix properly.
 For a larger repair, use a hammer and chisel and wire brush to remove any loose pieces or a grinder if needed.
 Just like a smaller asphalt driveway repair, you'll need to spray or blow out any excess material to prep the surface and make sure it's free of any crumbs or loose pieces.
 Cold-process asphalt-repair products (such as blacktop repair) are often used for this type of fix.
 Apply the product with a trowel and compact the area thoroughly before letting it dry.